bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 A: 6, Win8.1
 {{/example}}

-# product info string of &lt;operating system&gt;
+# product info string of &lt;operating system&gt; : string

 Returns a string derived from the [GetProductInfo](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724358%28v=vs.85%29.aspx) function.
-Some example values are 'Business', 'Cluster Server', 'Enterprise', 'Home', etc.
+Some example values are &#39;Business&#39;, &#39;Cluster Server&#39;, &#39;Enterprise&#39;, &#39;Home&#39;, etc.

 {{#example}}
 Q: (product info string of it, name of it) of operating system
 A: Business, Win8.1
 {{/example}}

-# product type of &lt;operating system&gt;
+# product type of &lt;operating system&gt; : operating system product type

 Returns the product type of the operating system, which includes Workstations, Domain Controllers and Servers.

-# release of &lt;operating system&gt;
+# release of &lt;operating system&gt; : string

-Information about the release of the operating system, formatted as a &lt;version&gt; on the Macintosh, but a &lt;string&gt; on UNIX and Windows.
+Information about the release of the operating system, formatted as a &amp;lt;version&amp;gt; on the Macintosh, but a &amp;lt;string&amp;gt; on UNIX and Windows.

+# release of &lt;operating system&gt; : version

+No documentation exists.

-# service pack &lt;string&gt; of &lt;operating system&gt;
+# service pack &lt;string&gt; of &lt;operating system&gt; : service pack

-Returns the service pack that matches the string in the format &quot;base-tl-sp-date&quot;.
-For example, AIX 5.3 at technology level 6 and service pack 3, which was released on the 32nd week of 2007, would be &quot;5300-06-03-0732&quot;.
-Note: older service packs may not have a date portion, and the final service pack at a particular technology level has a SP value of &#39;CSP&#39;.
+Returns the service pack that matches the string in the format &amp;quot;base-tl-sp-date&amp;quot;.
+For example, AIX 5.3 at technology level 6 and service pack 3, which was released on the 32nd week of 2007, would be &amp;quot;5300-06-03-0732&amp;quot;.
+Note: older service packs may not have a date portion, and the final service pack at a particular technology level has a SP value of &amp;#39;CSP&amp;#39;.

-# service pack major version of &lt;operating system&gt;
+# service pack major version of &lt;operating system&gt; : integer

 Returns the major version number of the current service pack of the specified OS.